10 Oct How-to make yourself a SYSADMIN on Microsoft SQL Server (exploit)

 With special thanks to Eddy Van Heghe for discovery and investigation of this exploit!

 Having troubles finding vulnerable Microsoft SQL databases after reading this article?
 Don’t know if you can just revoke the server-level role from the database owner?
 Or just need some help for your Microsoft SQL Server instances?
-Just ask us for more information or help about this exploit and the solutions.
-Contact us by phone: +32 3 450 67 89, via e-mail: email@example.com or by filling in the form on this page.
+Just ask us for more information or help with this exploit and the solutions.